Driving L.A. into the Future

 The roots on this alternative vehicle industry can be traced back many years, drawing from not only the massive regional aerospace industry, but also L.A.’s constant innovation around electric cars and related subsystems like battery management.
 Commercialization of alternative fuels including hydrogen is also driving R&D activities, due in part to the hydrogen fueling stations located throughout LA County, proximity to research universities, and business activity such as Honda America’s hydrogen fuel cell research and development.

 Other examples of the disruptive potential of L.A.-based innovation are Divergent 3D (developing a new additive manufacturing technology with potential to become the car manufacturing process of the future), and the partnership between L.A.-based Esri, a mapping data powerhouse, and Mobileye to feed visual and telematics data from sensors affixed to buses and other vehicles into Esri’s mapping platform already used by most of the world’s large cities.
 On the subject of mapping, another asset in the region is City of LA’s computerized traffic light and parking meter systems, and the data links from those systems to outside developers like Waze, creating new kinds of big data partnerships that allow continuing innovation.
+The Boring Company is developing a tunnel-based high speed transit system, and is developing a test tunnel in the LA westside region.

 While this summary is just a sampling of activity, the rapid advances in this industry cluster position Los Angeles as a key locus of investment, talent and technology, creating well-paying jobs and a future-forward economic sector.